 To use this adapter with LEGO MINDSTORMS software, you need to download and import the Vernier Sensor block.
-You can download it from www.vernier.com/nxt/downloads.html .
+You can download it from www.vernier.com/nxt/downloads.html.
 You will need to import it into the LEGO MINDSTORMS software on your computer.
 This block allows you to choose which Vernier sensor you are using from a list and handles calibration of the sensor.
 It also lets you use the Vernier sensors in other programming blocks such as Loop, Switch, and Wait.
 The Vernier Sensor block works on either Windows or Macintosh.

 With the release of the MINDSTORMS Edu NXT V2.0 Software in December 2008, we had to modify the Vernier Sensor block to be compatible with the new version.
+Our new book, STEM with Vernier and LEGO MINDSTORMS NXT book assumes that you are using this block.
 The new Vernier Sensor Block will not work with the old versions of LEGO MINDSTORMS software, such as versions 1.0 and 1.1.
 A version of the Vernier Sensor Block for the earlier versions is also available from the same download site.
 These instructions are about the 2.0 version of the Vernier Sensor Block and MINDSTORMS Edu NXT V2.0 Software.